Gamma Boötis: Properties

 The double nature of this system was discovered by American astronomer S. W. Burnham in 1878, and has the discovery code BU 616.
-The system is resolved into a pair separated by 33.4 arcseconds with a magnitude difference of 9.27.
+The system is resolved into a pair separated by 33.4 arcseconds with a brightness difference of 9.7 magnitudes.
 The brighter primary is itself a close pair separated by 0.069 arcsecond, as discovered by B. L. Morgan and associates in 1975.
 The primary or 'A' component of this double star system is designated WDS J14321+3818 ('B' is the star UCAC2 45176266) in the Washington Double Star Catalog.
 Parallax measurements for component B give a distance of approximately 576 pc.
 Gamma Boötis' two components are themselves designated WDS J14321+3818Aa (Seginus) and Ab.